 The dirt of our traditions, its voices and rituals, must find a source in the instruction, the voice, of God through Scripture and the living Holy Spirit in our communities.
 That is our only hope of being a blessed canvas stretcher (like Paul), builder (like Jesus), civil court judge (like Deborah), or any of the technical vocations in which we hone our skills.

-Dru Johnson, Hope College professor of Biblical literature and director/founder of the Center for Hebraic Thought (hebraicthought. org), is an Evangelical Presbyterian Church minister, an editor for the Routledge Interdisciplinary Perspectives on Biblical Criticism series, host of The Biblical Mind podcast and a co-host for the OnScript Podcast.
+Dru Johnson is a Hope College professor, founder of the Center for Hebraic Thought (hebraicthought.org), Presbyterian Church minister, an editor for the Routledge Interdisciplinary Perspectives on Biblical Criticism series and a podcast host.
 (More at drujohnson.com.)